Bernard Claverie

 Bernard Claverie (born October 7, 1955) is a French cognitive scientist.
-He is full professor at the Polytechnical Institute of Bordeaux.
+He was full professor (Exceptional Class) at the Polytechnical Institute of Bordeaux and since September 2024 he is professor emeritus.
 In 2003 he founded the Institut de Cognitique and directed it for six years.
 In 2009 he founded the Ecole Nationale Supérieure de Cognitique ENSC, a French national engineering school and research center in applied cognitive sciences and cognitive technology.

 Early career

-Bernard Claverie obtained his PhD in human neurosciences in 1983 at the University of Franche-Comté in Besançon (France) and received his HDR (Accreditation to supervise researches) in 1987, as Doctor es sciences and as Doctor es letters and human and social sciences at the University of Bordeaux II.
+Bernard Claverie obtained his PhD in human neurosciences in 1983 at the University of Franche-Comté in Besançon (France) and received his Habilitation (HDR Accreditation to supervise researches) in 1987, as Doctor es sciences and as Doctor es letters and human and social sciences at the University of Bordeaux II.

 He graduated in Psychology with a license in General Psychology (1978) and a diploma in advanced studies in Psychological sciences and education (1980) from the University of Bordeaux II.
 He holds an International certification in Human ecology (1983) and a master's degree in clinical and pathological psychology oriented towards neuropsychology (2013).

 He founded the "human psychophysiology and experimental neuropsychology" laboratory (EA-487 - 1990) at the University of Bordeaux II, which he directed until 2006.
 At the same time, he was the founder and the co-director of the university diploma of medicine specialization in neuropsychological sciences of the Faculty of Medicine, University of Bordeaux II (1989-2009).

 He was appointed university professor on September 1, 1992 (decree of February 1, 1993, p.
 2050), and he attained the rank of exceptional class professor on 2011.